aosabook/500lines/objmodel/chapter.md

 ----------------

-Object-oriented programming is one of the major programming paradigms in use today, a lot of languages provide some form of object-orientation.
+Object-oriented programming is one of the major programming paradigms in use today with a lot of languages providing some form of object-orientation.
 While on the surface the mechanisms that different object-oriented programming languages provide to the programmer are very similar, the details can vary a lot.
 Commonalities of most languages are the presence of objects and some kind of